 Which items will fit your new lifestyle?

-Downsizing is a great opportunity to revamp and refresh your lifestyle – and it’s worth remembering this when choosing what to part with.
+Downsizing is a great opportunity to revamp and refresh your lifestyle – and it’s worth remembering this when choosing which items to part with.

-For example, you might find it helpful to adopt the minimalist lifestyle in your new home.
+For example, you might be planning to adopt a minimalist lifestyle in your new home.
 In this case, it can be helpful to clear out anything that may detract from this, such as ornaments and knick-knacks that would otherwise gather dust.

 It’s also worth considering how you want to spend your time in your new place – is there anything you’re particularly excited to do, and will the items you take with you reflect that?
 Will your hobbies be the same, or will you adopt new ones?
 Is there anything that you’ll particularly miss about your old home that you could recreate in your new one?